Creating Hand Labels in Watchful

 - Begin by either clicking or highlighting the spans that belong to the class.

-- Continue until all examples are highlighted.
+- Continue until all examples are created.

-- Removing a label can be done by reselecting the label and clicking
+- Removing a label can be done by reselecting the label and clicking the trash icon to delete.

 - Click the